NotCompsky/rscraper/README.md

     sudo dpkg -i /path/to/RScraper-VERSION-ARCHITECTURE.deb
     mkdir ~/.config/rscraper

-Then run `rscraper-init`.
+Then run `sudo rscraper-init`.
 The answers for a default Ubuntu 18.04 setup are, in order:

     /home/YOU/.config/rscraper/mysql.cfg
     localhost